gnur/tobab/README.md

 - Passkey enabled user management
 - Admin with Web UI for access management
-- Easy to use (single binary with single config file)
+- Easy to use (single docker container with simple config)

 ## non-goals